matrix-org/thirdroom/docs/guides/developers.md

 # Third Room for Developers

-Third Room is specifically engineered to enable developers to craft bespoke scripts for individual worlds and even extend the capabilities of the Third Room client itself.
-By placing the power of customization in developers' hands, Third Room fosters the creation of immersive virtual experiences that can captivate and enthrall.
+Third Room is designed to be a flexible and extensible platform for creating and sharing virtual worlds.
+Using the Web Scene Graph API, anyone can create and share their own virtual worlds and experiences with the language of their choice.
+The Third Room client is also completely open source, allowing you to self-host your own instance of Third Room and customize it to meet your specific needs.
+The Third Room web client is also designed to be just one client in a larger ecosystem of interoperable clients for browsing virtual worlds created with glTF and WebSG content.

 ## Web Scene Graph